DECODEproject/decode-app/README.md

 - react-native-onboarding-swiper for the app intro caroussel
 - react-native-walkthrough-tooltip for the screen tooltips walkthrough
 - react-native-camera for QR scanning
+- react-native-date-picker as cross platform component for date selection

 Development dependencies:
 - yarn for dependency management